 Month 1 to 12: First version of the Rice Data Framework specification online (cookbook).

-Month 6 to 18: First draft of good practices for digitalization of rice legacy data ready.
+Month 6 to 18: First draft of good practices/methods for digitalization of rice legacy data ready.

 Month 6 to 18: Evaluation of prototype data registry involving few partners , coordinated by IRRI